 The Connoisseur’s Corner of this luxury cruise offers exceptional cognacs along with a premium selection of cigars for purchase.

-Applaud a broad spectrum of entertainment — from full-scale production shows and classical soloists, to cultural entertainment and feature films.
+Enjoy a broad spectrum of entertainment-from full-scale production shows and classical soloists, to cultural entertainment and feature films.

-Every seat in this luxury cruise ship’s multi-tiered venue enjoys a clear view to the stage.
-Applaud a broad spectrum of entertainment brought to the Silver Whisper — from full-scale production shows and classical soloists, to cultural entertainment and feature films.
-Throughout your voyage, The Show Lounge also presents port talks, enrichment lectures and a variety of special events throughout the cruise.
+Every seat in this luxury cruise ship’s multitiered venue enjoys a clear view of the stage.
+Enjoy a broad spectrum of entertainment brought to the Silver Whisper —from full-scale production shows and classical soloists, to cultural entertainment and feature films.
+Throughout your voyage, The Show Lounge also presents port talks, enrichment lectures, and a variety of special events throughout the cruise.

 Come and indulge in a luxurious spa treatment.
 Facials, body wraps, massages: the spa is the perfect place to unwind.